PazEdu/PazEdu/README.md

 - 🌱 I’m currently learning: React JS
-- 🤔 I’m looking for help with: syntax
+- 🤔 I’m looking for help with: practical implementation
 - 📫 How to reach me: Via email